AnujaMukherjee/missingskill-learning/linux/linux.md

 - cd -> Change Directory.
 - ping ->This is a network command to check the internet connectivity of my machine
 - Ifconfig -> In windows we use ipconfig to get all the details about my internet connection like my IP, Subnet Mask, Default Gateway, DNS,
- - wget ->: This command just blew my mind when I first learned it in the missing skill boot camp
+ - wget ->: command line browser
  - which -> It shows us the path where our software is installed.
- - mkdir 2020/09 2021/01 –p:
+ - mkdir 2020/14 2021/01 –p:
- this command will create two directories named
-“2020” and “2021” in the CWD.
-And, inside 2020 folder, it will create a subfolder named “09”, and inside 2021 folder, it will create a subfolder named “01”.
+ this command will create two directories named inside 2020 folder, it willncreate a subfolder named "14", and inside 2021 folder, it will create a subfolder named “01”.
 - top :-> display all the running application and system utilization .
 - tail :- display the content of conti nuously getting updated
 ## Advance Linux commands:-